maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 2. You can build a draft version of the report with `id <- orderly::orderly_run("example", root = "blop")` after which your whole analysis, input and output, appears in `blop/draft/example/some-id-that-contains-the-date-and-a-hash`.
 3. If you like it you can commit it with `orderly::orderly_commit(id, root = "blop")` which moves the whole analysis folder from `blop/draft/example/some-id-that-contains-the-date-and-a-hash` to `blop/archive/example/some-id-that-contains-the-date-and-a-hash`.

 Note that as the draft and archive folders can be gigantic you are expected to back up with some system.
-You are not expected to use git as it does not behave well with very large files.
+You are expected *not* to use git to track these folders as git does not behave well with very large files.
+You can still use git to track other files in the orderly repo.

 To get started with orderly you can read the [orderly website](https://www.vaccineimpact.org/orderly/) that I found very clear, and you should start with a small project... which again is my current non-expertise level.

-To follow orderly news you can
+To follow orderly news, as it's actively used and developed, you can:

 -   [Release-watch](https://github.blog/changelog/2018-11-27-watch-releases/) the [orderly GitHub repo](https://github.com/vimc/orderly);
 -   read [the blog of the team behind orderly](https://reside-ic.github.io/);